Brothers in Conflict

 I turned my head towards the direction String's Jeep had gone.
 "Yeah, Dom.
 I do.
 I think my little brother finally decided to listen to me."
-At least, I hope he did, I thought excitedly as Dom and I finished closing down the hangar.
+At least, I hope he did.
+I watched them leave as Dom and I finished closing down the hangar.
 Well, I thought as I headed back to my apartment, spending the evening alone is a bummer, especially after all the fun nights Cait and I've had.
 But, I saw the look on Caitlin's face when she and String left, so it's worth it.
 Although, if either String or Caitlin figures out I lied about having something to do tonight, then I could be in serious trouble.
 As I headed home, I figured I'd deal with that trouble when, or if, the time came.

 That night, I decided to go see a movie with Le.
 It wouldn't be as much fun as it would have been if Caitlin had been with me, but I figured I needed to do something to keep my mind from wondering about what happened with String and Cait.
 Later, at home, I tried to stay up as long as I could, since it was a Friday and the hangar was closed until Monday, to see if Dom would call and tell me anything about what had happened that night.
 Finally, about midnight, I heard the phone ring.

 "Dom?"
 I asked.

 "You got it," I heard Dom's voice on the phone, and he sounded ecstatic.

 "So?"
 I prodded him.
 I figured String would tell Dom about his evening with Caitlin, and I wasn't disappointed.